SPQR: A Multi-Dimensional Benchmark for Safety Alignment under Benign Model Adaptation: Experiments

+Nearly all models achieve higher safety scores on \textsc{ViSU}~\cite{poppi2024safe} and \textsc{I2P}~\cite{schramowski2023safe}, but their robustness degrades when tested on \textsc{Ring-A-Bell}~\cite{tsai2023ring}.
+The only consistent exceptions are \textsc{RECE}, \textsc{MACE}, and \textsc{STEREO}, whose adversarially regularized training strategies appear to confer stronger generalization under distributional shifts.
 In~\Cref{fig:radarplot}, we provide a complementary category-level analysis based on a subset of the \textsc{ViSU}~\cite{poppi2024safe} dataset.
 Due to space constraints, we include five representative categories in the main text.
 Each radar plot illustrates how the methods score per category after a standard-profile BFT under the general setting.

 As expected, \textsc{RECE} shows strong, balanced performance across all categories, with robustness (red) closely tracking safety (blue) and maintaining competitive utility (green and orange).
 This consistency underscores its stability and the effectiveness of its design in preserving safety alignment across datasets and categories.